 Good Sunday Morning,

 They say it takes a village to raise a child.
 It definitely takes a community to support a successful Green candidate.
 Adam knows how to nurture that community.
 It starts with the deep love he demonstrates for his family and how they respond.
-His kids Silas and Ella signing thank you cards, his wife Emily falling asleep late at night while penning her daily poem of inspiration, his mother Sylvia pounding the pavement canvassing and leading an advisory group that acts as a sounding board for the campaign.
-A small but mighty staff dedicated to supporting a hundred volunteers that gave freely of their time, all committed to a common dream.
+His kids Silas and Ella signing thank you cards.
+His wife Emily falling asleep late at night while penning her daily poem of inspiration.
+His mother Sylvia pounding the pavement canvassing and leading an advisory group that acts as a sounding board for the campaign.
+His campaign manager Aldous, leading a small but mighty staff dedicated to supporting the hundred volunteers that gave freely of their time.
+All were committed to a common dream.

 But Saanich North and the Islands wasn't the only community with that yearning and Adam wasn't the only candidate.
 Sonia Furstenau's success was also rooted in a long standing dedication to championing issues that matter to her community in Shawnigan Lake.
 Candidates across the province increased the Green vote and solidified the Green presence in BC politics.